 Interlocking retaining walls rely on a series of flanges or pins and grooves that fit into one another.
 These interlocking wall blocks are simple to lay and strong — even without mortar.
-With each course fitting snugly into the one before, this is an ideal system for a retaining wall.
+With each course fitting snugly into the one before, this is an ideal system for retaining wall contractors.

 Process Involved to Build an Interlocking Retaining Wall